spacetimeengineer/mupy/README.md

 ## Overview

-It is exteremly difficult to explain the full scope of this packages intended and current capabilities but this overview paints a fairly simple picture of the general process a user would adopt.
-It is possible to bypass the programming aspect alltogether if you are uncomfortable in which case the mucli application can provide renderings if you know the system codes of the things you would like to print.
+It is exteremly difficult to explain the full scope of this packages capabilities (both current and intended) but this overview paints a fairly simple picture of the general process a user would adopt.
+It is possible to bypass the programming aspect alltogether if you are uncomfortable in which case the mucli application can provide renderings if you know the system-codes of the hardware you would like to print.

 ### Program some code